Order Status Tool Redesign

 At the end of that time, I collated the data and used that to further guide my design choices, checking in with my users over the following iterations.

-"Rather than force users to go the right information, I I felt the tool should bring the right information to them."
+"Rather than force users to go the right information, I felt the tool should bring the right information to them."

 Recognizing New Design Pattern Needs